MD to Word Converter — Free Online

 Quality tips for MD → DOCX

 Document conversion quality depends mostly on the source.
 Plain text always converts cleanly — there is no formatting to lose.
 Documents with complex layouts (tables, columns, embedded images, callouts) survive conversion better between formats with similar capabilities (DOCX ↔ PDF) and less well between very different formats (DOCX → TXT strips every visual element).
 For best fidelity when converting MD to DOCX, make sure the source is the highest-quality original you have — converting an already-converted file (a PDF that came from a scanned image, say) will inherit all of the losses from the earlier conversion in addition to whatever this conversion does.
 FileChange does not add any extra loss beyond what the format change strictly requires.
+Headings, bold, italic, lists, links, and code blocks map cleanly to Word styles, but Markdown is a lightweight format, so advanced custom HTML embedded in your file or exotic extension syntax may not carry over and is best reviewed after conversion.

 Troubleshooting